-- Completion of this apprenticeship will need to be evidenced through a verified copy of the apprenticeship completion certificate as issued by the apprenticeship certification body. - Relevant employment is employment in a job role that will support the applicant in developing the required skills, knowledge and behaviours. - Applicants for the apprenticeship programme that do not have accepted equivalent Level 2 maths and English qualifications can instead demonstrate maths and English skills at Level 1 via initial and diagnostic assessments.
+- Completion of this apprenticeship will need to be evidenced through a verified copy of the apprenticeship completion certificate as issued by the apprenticeship certification body. - Relevant employment is employment in a job role that will support the applicant in developing the required skills, knowledge and behaviours. - Applicants for the apprenticeship programme that do not have accepted equivalent Level 2 maths and English qualifications (opens new window) can instead demonstrate maths and English skills at Level 1 via initial and diagnostic assessments.
 These applicants will also be required to achieve Level 2 maths and English Functional Skills qualifications as part of the apprenticeship.
 If applicants do not qualify for ESFA funding, these qualifications will need to be fully funded by the employer.

-The academic level of international qualifications that are not listed on the UCAS tariff will be assessed using UK NARIC.
+The academic level of international qualifications that are not listed on the UCAS tariff will be assessed using UK ENIC.

 If an applicant does not meet the standard entry requirements UCEM will consider the application on an individual basis.
 In these cases, the application will be assessed by the Programme Leader, who will give careful consideration to any professional and life experiences as well as any academic or vocational qualifications the applicant may hold.
+For Hong Kong students, the application will be assessed by the Dean of School (International).
 The applicant may be asked to provide a detailed personal statement and/or a reference or letter of support from an employer or mentor to support the application.